Life Changing Radio

 While shortwave broadcasting is great value for money when the potential reach of a single program is considered, yet it is an expensive media operationally – the big expense being electricity for the 100 kilowatt high power transmitters necessary.
 Some program providers help to share the cost of broadcasting but most cannot being ministries in developing or poorer countries.
 Reach Beyond in Australia therefore looks to God to encourage people in Australia who can provide financially to keep programs on the air.
 While we are part of a world-wide organisation, Australia is responsible to financially sustain its own operation.
 We welcome you to join us in broadcasting Life Changing Radio to the Asia Pacific region.

-For the B19 Schedule commencing on the 27th of October, Reach Beyond Australia currently broadcasts 65 hours of programming per week in 30 languages.
+For the B19 Schedule commencing on the 27th of October, Reach Beyond Australia broadcasts 61 hours of programming per week in 30 languages.

 Please contact us if you would like to receive updates of our Broadcast Schedule via email.